white-lab/protocols/mass_spec/proteomics_workflow.md

        cool down.
     2. Check tube for visible chunks of tissue, apply additional 10 second pulses as needed.
-9. Take a 50 μL aliquot for BCA protein quantification.
-10. Place aliquot and full lysate on dry ice, transfer full lysate to -80 °C freezer.
-11. Centrifuge lysate aliquot down at 4000 rpm, 4 °C for 5 minutes prior to BCA assay.
-12. Centrifuge full lysate down at 4000 rpm, 4 °C for 20 minutes prior to reduction, alkylation, and digestion steps.
+9. Centrifuge lysate aliquot down at 4000 rpm, 4°C for 20 minutes to remove debris.
+10. Take a 50 μL aliquot for BCA protein quantification.

 <div style="page-break-after: always;"></div>

 ## BCA Protein Measurement

+### Equipment & Reagents

+* Plate reader

+* Pierce™ BCA Protein Assay Kit
+    * BCA Reagent A
+    * BCA Reagent B
+    * Bovine Serum Albumin (BSA) Standard Ampules, 2mg/mL

+* Falcon 96-well, clear, flat bottom plate with lid

+* 1X Phosphate-buffered saline (PBS)

+### Steps

 1. Break open BSA ampule and transfer liquid to 1.5 mL tube.
-2. Make sequential 2-fold BSA dilutions from 1 mg / mL to 0.0625 mg / mL
-    1. Label 5x 1.5 mL tubes.
+2. Prepare BSA Standard dilutions:
-    2. Add 60 μL PBS to each tube.
+    1. Label a PCR 8-tube strip and add 60 μL PBS to each tube.
-    3. Transfer 60 μL from 2 mg / mL BSA to 1 mg / mL tube.
+    2. Transfer 60 μL from 2 mg / mL BSA to first tube.
-    4. Dispense and aspirate 60 μL at least seven times to ensure proper mixing of liquids.
+    3. Dispense and aspirate 60 μL at least seven times to ensure proper mixing of liquids.
-    5. Repeat for each subsequent dilution.
+    4. Repeat for each subsequent dilution (1 - 0.0625 mg/mL, plus two PBS only tubes).
-3. Make 1:4 and 1:8 dilutions of sample in PBS.
-    1. 15 μL sample to 45 μL PBS.
-    2. 7.5 μL sample to 52.5 μL PBS.
+3. Dilute samples in PBS for a total of 60 μL in a PCR 8-tube strip.
+    * For urea lysates, dilutions of 1:4 or 1:8 should be used.
+More concentrated sample may need larger (i.e. 1:10, 1:20) dilutions.
+    * For RIPA lysates, dilute at least 1:10 in PBS.
-    3. Make an extra set of 50 μL undiluted lysate in case BCA assay needs to be repeated, keep at 4 °C.
+    * Make an extra set of 50 μL undiluted lysate in case BCA assay needs to be repeated, keep at 4°C.
-    4. More concentrated sample may need larger (i.e. 1:10, 1:20) dilutions.
-    5. For RIPA samples, dilute 1:10 in PBS.
 4. Mix BCA Reagents A and B in 50 mL reagent reservoir.
-    1. 10 mL A : 200 μL B (Half plate)
+    * 10 mL A : 200 μL B (Half plate)
-    2. 20 mL A : 400 μL B (Whole plate)
+    * 20 mL A : 400 μL B (Whole plate)
-5. Distribute 10 μL of standard, PBS, or sample to each well.
+5. Distribute 10 μL of standard, PBS, or sample to each well using a multichannel pipettor.
-    2. Load first three columns with rows for 1 mg / mL - 0.0625 mg / mL,
+    1. Load first three columns with rows for 1 mg / mL - 0.0625 mg / mL,
        followed by two rows of pure PBS.
-    3. Load the next 3 - 9 columns with sample, making note of which sample and dilution was assigned to each row.
+    2. Load the next 3 - 9 columns with sample, making note of which sample and dilution was assigned to each row.
-6. Using a multi-channel pipette, add 200 μL A:B reagent to each well.
+6. Using a multi-channel pipettor, add 200 μL A:B reagent to each well.
-7. Cover with parafilm to reduce evaporation.
+7. Wrap plate parafilm to reduce evaporation.
 8. Incubate at 37 °C for 30 min (use oven in mass spec lab).
 9. Check wells for presence of bubbles, 1 mg / mL standards be purple in color.
 10. Measure the absorbance at 562 nm on a plate reader.